A Million Copies Initiative

 Website: www.peacesites.org/

-World Citizen, Inc. works to effectively promote a peaceful, healthy,
+World Citizen, Inc. works to

 Membership: Basic - $25; Home - $35; Diplomat - $50; Ambassador